Score-based Diffusion Models in Function Space: Denoising Diffusion Operators (DDO)

 Here \(A\) acts as a smoothing operator, bringing the data into a regular enough space for the required absolute continuity to hold.
-This makes mathematically precise diffusion models which use heat-dissipation or blurring as a forward operator \cite{rissanen2022generative, hoogeboom2022blurring}.
-We expand on this idea in the following section (See Appendix~\ref{sec:num_smoothing}).
+This makes mathematically precise diffusion models which use heat-dissipation or blurring as a forward operator \citep{rissanen2022generative, hoogeboom2022blurring}.
+We expand on this idea in \secref{subsec:multiple_noise_scales} (See also \appref{sec:num_smoothing}).